Banora Point

 Table Chart PROFILE FAQ

-Health performance in Banora Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Banora Point is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health